Inside LA - The Los Angeles Lowdown

 Our professional guides take you to the most exclusive and opulent estates in Beverly Hills, and the actual places where celebrities live, work, eat and play.

 But why is the renown of Beverly Hills still so great?
 Bus tours of wealthy neighborhoods aren’t a thing in any other city in the world.
 Why are celebrity homes tours such a thing here?
 Well, it’s all bound up with the first part of the title – the “celebrity” bit.
-Beverly Hills is really ground zero for the birth of modern celebrity culture, which was delivered in Los Angeles in the 1910’s.
+Beverly Hills is really ground zero for the birth of modern celebrity culture, which was born in Los Angeles in the 1910’s.
 In the minds of many people around the world all famous people live in Beverly Hills, they just do.
 And the possibility of seeing the mansions and – who knows – a world-famous person in the flesh, is too good to be turned down.
 It’s a shame in many ways, as BH has a far more interesting history than most visitors ever realize.

 Early History of Beverly Hills

 For aeons before anyone had ever heard the name Kim Kardashian the First Americans known as the Tongva occupied the land of present-day Beverly Hills.
 During that time the Los Angeles River crossed the wide plain below it, emptying into the vast Pacific where Venice is now, and forests covered the area.
 Several streams naturally arose in the Santa Monica mountains and ran down to the river via Franklin, Coldwater and Benedict Canyons.
-The place where the streams joined into one was a sacred site for the Tongva and when the Spanish seized California in 1769 the conquistadors took the previous name and translated it to Spanish – El Rodeo de las Aguas (the meeting place of the waters).
+The place where the streams joined into one was a sacred site for the Tongva and when the Spanish seized California in 1769 the conquistadors took the previous name and translated it into Spanish – El Rodeo de las Aguas (the meeting place of the waters).
 That, of course is how the most famous shopping street in the world got its name.
 It’s First American, via the Spanish, into English.
 And then fired into the stratosphere of fame by U.S. made celebrity culture.

 With the arrival of the Spanish Empire the pace of change rapidly increased for this hilly haven.
 The first big change was political – Mexico gained its independence in 1821 and Beverly Hills became part of Alta California.
 The second was a natural one.
 In 1825 torrential rain in the mountains led to a storm surge which broke the Los Angeles River’s banks, diverting it down to what’s now Long Beach.
 Over the following decade the old riverbed gradually dried up and the forests retreated.
 This had long term implications for the water-table below Beverly Hills but, for the time being, the land was made more suitable for ranching.
 Another consequence was that an alternative future in the multi-verse, where Los Angeles gradually spread out along its river to the sea, at Venice, was to be forever rendered an impossibility, in this universe at least.